kaizenthebeast/kaizenthebeast/README.md

 # 👋 Hi, I'm Hamza Nakan

-I'm a passionate front-end web developer specializing in responsive, modern websites using HTML, CSS, GSAP, JavaScript, and frameworks like React.
+I'm a passionate full-stack web developer specializing in responsive, modern websites using HTML, CSS, GSAP, JavaScript, and frameworks like React.

 ## 🚀 What I Do
 - 💻 Freelance web development